evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/15-responsive-design.md

 This chapter is complete when:

 - Supported devices are defined.
-- Breakpoints are documented.
+- Breakpoints are standardized.
-- Adaptive layouts are specified.
+- Adaptive layouts are documented.
-- Navigation behavior is defined.
+- Navigation behavior is specified for each device.
-- Responsive grids are documented.
+- Responsive components and widgets are documented.
-- AI panel adaptation is specified.
+- AI and Human Digital Twin responsive behavior are defined.
-- Accessibility requirements are included.
+- Accessibility and performance targets are established.
-- Performance considerations are documented.
 - Visual artifacts are available.
 - Traceability is complete.